-Fashionable, stylish with a great history connected to Britain, Le Touquet Paris-Plage (to give it its formal name; most people just refer to Le Touquet) is a favourite seaside resort.
-Its Christmas market is short, just one weekend, but a good place for presents and food.
+Fashionable, stylish with a great history connected to Britain, Le Touquet Paris-Plage (to give it its formal name; most people just refer to Le Touquet), is a favourite seaside resort.
+Its a good place for presents and food.
 It takes place in the lovely covered market so you won’t have to worry about the weather.
-The whole town is lit up with lights that sparkle from 29 November to 5 January 2020.

 How to get to Le Touquet from the UK

 By car: Take the ferry from Dover to Calais.
 Then take the autoroute to Le Touquet.
 Total time via ferry is 2 hours 31 minutes.

 By train: Take Eurostar from London St Pancras to Lille Europe.
 The train from Lille-Europe to Etaples-Le Touquet takes 1 hr 19 minutes.
 Total time varies from 3 hours 4 minutes to 5 hours 25 minutes depending on time of train.
 Total cost from £59 to £165.

 The splendid L’Hôtel Barrière Le Westminster takes you back to a bygone, elegant age.
 It’s been refurbished and is splendid.
 Behind its Art Deco façade, you’ll find a Spa Nuxe, Michelin-starred restaurant, Art Deco brasserie and indoor pool.